renansantiago/rn-clean-arch-expo-products-app/README.md

 # Products App - Clean Architecture with Expo & React Native

 This is a **React Native** application built with **Expo (Prebuild)** using **Clean Architecture**.
-The application allows users to browse a product catalog, filter products by category, sort them by price or rating, and set purchase reminders using a **Fabric Native Module** that integrates with the iOS Calendar.
+The application allows users to browse a product catalog, filter products by category, sort them by price or rating, and set purchase reminders using a **Turbo Native Module** that integrates with the iOS Calendar.

 ---